 14. French Mastiff

 With a honey-coloured coat and a strong jawline, the French Mastiff was once considered a status symbol.
-They make great guard dogs.
+They make great guard dogs as a general rule.

 12. Yorkshire Terrier